vindarel/lisp-journey/content/pythonVSlisp.md

 - popularity doesn't equal quality, and popularity is hard to measure.
 - some success stories: http://lisp-lang.org/success/ Aircraft analysis suits, Missile defense, ICAD, music composition, algebra systems, bulk importer for PostgreSQL, grammar checking, 3D editor, knowledge graphs,…
-- did you know that [pgloader](https://tapoueh.org/blog/2014/05/why-is-pgloader-so-much-faster/) was re-written from Python to Common Lisp ?
+- did you know that [pgloader](https://tapoueh.org/blog/2014/05/why-is-pgloader-so-much-faster/) was re-written from Python to Common Lisp? (for a x30 speed gain, among other benefits)
 - CL was [used in a spacecraft](https://www.youtube.com/watch?v=_gZK0tW8EhQ&feature=youtu.be&t=4175) (and the REPL was used to debug the system live from the earth)
 - some companies still use and pick CL: https://github.com/azzamsa/awesome-lisp-companies
 - reddit v1 was written in CL!
 JavaScript was written in CL!